<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 • Want a pool with low long-term costs

-Unlike vinyl liner pools, fiberglass pools look lovely, can last a long time, and can be customized with cool features.
+Unlike vinyl liner pools, fiberglass pools can last a long time, and be customized with cool add-ons like water features and LED lights.

-At River Pools we offer both freeform and linear fiberglass pools in Virginia and Maryland (and in other areas of the country through our dealers).
+At River Pools, we manufacture both freeform and linear fiberglass pools that are available for purchase and installation through independent installers around the country.
 If you think a fiberglass pool might be the right choice for you, we're here to answer any questions you have.

 Up Next: